 Accordingly, the OU should incorporate, as appropriate, the results of the climate risk assessment into the solicitation sections, Program Description and Selection Criteria, which the AO will then incorporate into the formal solicitation.

 Additionally, per ADS 201mal, the climate risk assessment must be documented in the environmental compliance analysis.
 The Climate Risk Management Resource Page contains sample language that technical and program offices can use when creating assistance packages.
 Additionally, OUs may obtain support from the designated Climate Integration Lead (CIL) in each B/IO and Mission.
 The full list of CILs and their responsibilities is available on the Climate Risk Management Resource Page.

-303.3.6.3 Reviewing Applications
+303.3.6.3 Reviewing Applications Effective Date: 10/01/2024

-- a.
+a.
 At least two individuals (three or more is preferable) must be appointed to serve on each MRC to review applications.
 The MRC must review the applications using the review criteria stated in the NOFO.
-The MRC must keep merit review information and applicant proprietary data confidential. - b.
-Committee members must possess the requisite technical knowledge or expertise to review the programmatic merits of the applications any exceptions must be approved by the AO. - c.
-USAID staff (direct-hire and Personal Services Contractor (PSC) employees) must comprise a majority of the members on the MRC.
+The MRC must keep merit review information and applicant proprietary data confidential.

+- b.
+Committee members must possess the requisite technical knowledge or expertise to review the programmatic merits of the applications any exceptions must be approved by the AO. - C. USAID staff (direct-hire and Personal Services Contractor (PSC) employees) must comprise a majority of the members on the MRC.
 Reviewers from other federal departments and agencies are encouraged to participate on the MRC whenever possible.
 Reviewers from outside the U.S. Government may also participate on the MRC. - d.
 The AO must take steps to ensure that members of the MRC, both USAID staff and outside reviewers, do not have conflicts of interest with the organizations whose applications are being reviewed or persons representing such organizations with respect to their applications.
-A conflict of interest includes, but is not limited to, situations when:

-- A member of the MRC, their spouse their minor child, a member of their household, or general partner has a financial interest in an organization that submits an application for the committee's review; - A member has a "covered relationship" as defined in 5 CFR 2635.502 with an organization that submits an application for the committee's review, or a person representing such organization.
-This includes situations where the MRC member's spouse, parent, or dependent child is serving or seeking to serve as an officer, director, trustee, general partner, agent, attorney, consultant, contractor or employee of an organization that submits an application for the committee's review and where the MRC member has, within the last year, served as officer, director, trustee, general partner, agent, attorney, consultant, contractor or employee of an organization that submits an application for the committee's review and where the MRC member has, within the last year, served as officer, director, trustee, general partner, agent, attorney, consultant, contractor or employee of an organization that submits an application for the committee's review; - An organization or entity in which an MRC member serves or is seeking to serve, whether or not for compensation, as an officer, director, trustee, general partner, or employee, has a financial interest in an application under the committee's review; and - An employee of an external organization (e.g., technical advisors in AIDS, child survival, infectious diseases, population, basic education) participates in the review of a potential competitor's application, which allows the MRC access to financial or other data that may be competitively useful to the reviewer's organization.
+The MRC must make all efforts to identify potential conflicts early in the review and selection process.
+Because resolution of conflicts of interest is fact driven and case specific, the MRC must coordinate with the AO and the cognizant GC or RLO on the issues.
+A conflict of interest includes, but is not limited to, situations when: - A member of the MRC, their spouse their minor child, a member of their household, or general partner has a financial interest in an organization that submits an application for the committee's review; - A member has a "covered relationship" as defined in 5 CFR 2635.502 with an organization that submits an application for the committee's review, or a person representing such organization.
+This includes situations where the MRC member's spouse, parent, or dependent child is serving or seeking to serve as an officer, director, trustee, general partner, agent, attorney, consultant, contractor or employee of an organization that submits an application for the committee's review and where the MRC member has, within the last year, served as officer, director, trustee, general partner, agent, attorney, consultant, contractor or employee of an organization that submits an application for the committee's review; - An organization or entity in which an MRC member serves or is seeking to serve, whether or not for compensation, as an officer, director, trustee, general partner, or employee, has a financial interest in an application under the committee's review; and - An employee of an external organization (e.g., technical advisors in AIDS, child survival, infectious diseases, population, basic education) participates in the review of a potential competitor's application, which allows the MRC access to financial or other data that may be competitively useful to the reviewer's organization.